cchitsiang/awesome-stars/topics.md

 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [Thinkmill/keystatic](https://github.com/Thinkmill/keystatic) - First class CMS experience, TypeScript API, Markdown & YAML/JSON based, no DB
 - [refinedev/refine](https://github.com/refinedev/refine) - Build your React-based CRUD applications, without constraints. 🌟 Star to support our work!
 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification, has limited accuracy (40 - 60%).
+Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [automerge/automerge-classic](https://github.com/automerge/automerge-classic) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
 - [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.